wheredidhugo/github-username-checker/README.md

 # github-username-checker

-Checks for usernames with a define number of letters (Is currently limited to only 3 characters, working on it) on GitHub
+Checks for usernames with a define number of letters on GitHub

 # WARNING